torpedo-t/rack-dynamic-paths-readme/README.md

 # Dynamic URL Paths

+## Objectives

+1. Explain how dynamic routes prevent web applications from having to be rewritten as new information is added
+2. Create dynamic routes

+## Why Dynamic Routes?

 When you create a new repository on GitHub, how do URLs like `github.com/jmburges/my-repo` get generated?
 In our current examples, we would have to create a new `if` statement for each possible URL path.
-We are a dynamic application, and our application can't have to be rewritten every time a new user signs up.
-So, the concept of "dynamic routes" was created.
+Since this is a dynamic application, our application can't be rewritten every time a new user signs up.
+So the concept of "dynamic routes" was created.

+## Setting Up Dynamic Routes

 Let's assume we have a playlister app which has an array of Songs.
 First let's look at our `Song` object